 Three Types of Metacognitive Knowledge

 Metacognitive knowledge operates through three interconnected systems, first described by Flavell (1979) and later refined by Paris, Lipson and Wixson (1983).
-Understanding these distinctions helps teachers identify exactly where pupils struggle.
+Understanding these distinctions helps teachers identify exactly where learners struggle.

 Declarative: Knowing What

 In mathematics, declarative knowledge includes knowing that long multiplication, grid method, and mental methods all solve multiplication problems.
-Pupils can name these strategies and describe their basic features.
+Learners can name these strategies and describe their basic features.

 Procedural: Knowing How

 Procedural knowledge involves executing strategies correctly.
-Pupils demonstrate this when they successfully apply the grid method to multiply 23 × 47, showing accurate column alignment and calculation steps.
+Learners demonstrate this when they successfully apply the grid method to multiply 23 × 47, showing accurate column alignment and calculation steps.

-In English, procedural knowledge appears when pupils construct a persuasive paragraph using topic sentences, evidence, and analysis.
+In English, procedural knowledge appears when learners construct a persuasive paragraph using topic sentences, evidence, and analysis.
 They follow the structural steps correctly.

 Conditional: Knowing When and Why